GowrishankarSMenon/RocketSimulationUsingUnity/README.md

   - The plane turns **red** when the rocket violates undesirable conditions.
   - The plane turns **green** when the rocket successfully passes through a loop.

+---

+### Further Improvements and Plans

+1. **Enhanced Visual Effects**:
+   - Implement more sophisticated particle effects during the rocket's launch and while passing through loops to create a visually engaging experience.
+   - Add camera shake and dynamic lighting effects to heighten the excitement during significant actions, such as loop passage or nearing the target.

+2. **Additional Thrusters**:
+   - Introduce three distinct thrusters: a main thruster for ascent, and separate left and right thrusters for lateral movement control.
+This will provide finer control over the rocket's orientation and maneuverability.

+3. **Endpoint for Completion**:
+   - Develop a designated endpoint for the rocket to reach after successfully passing through all the loops.
+This will mark the end of the simulation and trigger the completion sequence, allowing players to assess their performance.

+4. **Graphical User Interface (GUI)**:
+   - Create a GUI window displaying various flight properties such as altitude, speed, fuel level, and current loop count.
+This will provide players with real-time feedback and enhance their interaction with the simulation.
+   - Include controls within the GUI for adjusting settings like thrust levels and camera perspectives, allowing for a customized user experience.

+These planned improvements aim to enrich gameplay, provide players with better control and feedback, and elevate the overall aesthetic quality of the simulation.

+---

 ## Notes
 - Follow the video guide in the Google Drive link for a step-by-step tutorial.
 - This simulation is set to end episodes on critical violations or successful completion of loops.